 The use of the verbal process 'zanna' in the cases below represents a different type of irony.
 It could be interpreted in two ways: literally and pragmatically.
 The literal interpretation conveys the meaning of dreadfulness and shock when the unbeliever faces death.
-However, to interpret the verse, the exegete must put in mind the background of the unbeliever's stance in his earthly life regarding faith.
+However, to interpret such a verse, the exegete must put in mind the background of the unbeliever's stance in their earthly life regarding faith.
 Also, it could be interpreted in terms of irony that the use of the item of conjecture brings into mind the unbeliever's repetition of the same item.
-The use of this lexical unit constitutes their argument which they repeated all their life.
+The use of this lexical unit constitutes their argument which they repeat all their life.
 So, it has the rhetorical anecdote of mocking the unbeliever as if it says, 'what is about your 'thinking' of naturalism which you adopt in your worldly life?'
 Is it true now?
-These contextual elements should be taken into consideration at interpreting the cases below.
-The first verse reads: $\vec{j} = \vec{j} = \vec{j} \cdot \vec{j} = \vec{j} \cdot \vec{j} = \vec{j} \cdot \vec{j}$.
+This should be taken into consideration at interpreting the cases below.
+The first reads: (75:28).

 On facing death, the unbeliever realizes with certitude the reality which he has denied before.
-Here are two interpretations: (a) The salient interpretation of being filled with overwhelming shock of what he sees. (b) The ironical function that the mental process of 'conjecture' reminds the dying person of his denial of the reality of the hereafter.
+Here are two interpretations: (a) the salient interpretation of being filled with overwhelming shock of what he sees. (b) the ironical function that the mental process of conjecture reminds the dying person of his denial of the reality of the hereafter.
 Intertextually, the unbeliever uses frequently the form of 'conjecture' to express his views regarding the hereafter.
-Therefore, the same word is used as a means to mock him for his denial of the hereafter.
+Therefore, the same word is used with a view to making a mock of him for his denial of the hereafter.
 On the contrary, the exegetes interpret the form of conjecture in terms of 'certitude' (al-Waħidy, p.
 1155, and an-Nasafy, p.
 573, at-Tabary, p.
 515).
 Moreover, at-Tabary's interpretation wavers between 'conjecture' and 'certainty'.
-To endorse his interpretation of certainty, he adopts the received style of interpretation.
-So, he quotes Qatada, one of the great followers of the companions of the Prophet (PBUH), as saying that 'zanna' means 'certainty'.
-Endorsing the meaning of doubt, at-Tabary quotes ibn Zayd, one of the early interpreters of the Qur'an, that ''zanna'' means 'doubt'.
+To endorse his interpretation of certainty and doubt, he adopts the received style of interpretation quoting Qatada, one of the great followers of the companions of the Prophet (PBUH), as saying that 'conjecture' means certainty.
+Endorsing the meaning of doubt, at-Tabary quotes ibn Zayd, one of the early interpreters of the Qur'an, that it means 'doubt'.
 As for ibn Kathīr (p.
 201, 14), he does not give an interpretation of the form of conjecture.
-Mostly, whenever ibn Kathīr finds it problematic, he adopts an evasive approach leaving the item out without explanation.
-The third case reads:(75:25) .
-[Thinking that some calamity is about to fall on them]. (al-Qiyāmah 75: 25).
+Mostly, whenever ibn Kathīr finds it problematic, he adopts an evasive approach . تَظَنُّ أَن يُفْعَلَ بِهَا فَاقِرَةٌ (75:25): leaving the item out without interpretation.
+The third case reads: [Thinking that some calamity is about to fall on them]. (al-Qiyāmah 75: 25).